yihong0618/tg_bot_collections/README.md

 4. Edit .env file and change the following variables
     - Google_Gemini_API_Key (Google Gemini API KEY)
     - Telegram_Bot_Token (Telegram Bot Token)
+    - Python_Bin_Path (If you install python alternative version, you can use this to specify the python bin path.
+Default is blank or /usr/bin/python3)
+    - Python_Venv_Path (Python virtualenv path.
+Default is venv)

 5. Run ```chmod +x setup.sh && ./setup.sh``` or ``` bash setup.sh ``` to install and run

 6. Run ```systemctl status tgbotyh``` to check the status